Click here to view the certified results of the November 3rd 2020 General Election in Shutesbury MA.

 Click here to download the application

-All dogs in Shutesbury are required by law to be licensed and have a current rabies vaccination.
-2020 tags are a very stylish purple.
+All dogs in Shutesbury are required by law to be licensed every year and have a current rabies vaccination.
+If you're not sure if you need to get your dog needs a new tag, check the color.
+2021 tags are a very elegant blue.
 These are two excellent reasons to renew your dog tag today!

-Submit your application either by mail or via the black drop box on the lawn in front of Town Hall.
-Please include the application, a check filled out with black ink, and a self-addressed return envelope with 2 stamps.
+Submit your application in person at the Town Clerk Office (first door on your left when you walk into Town Hall) by mail or via the black drop box on the lawn in front of Town Hall.
+If you want the license mailed back to you, include the application, a check filled out with black ink, and a self-addressed return envelope with 2 stamps.

 Notary Public